This month we celebrate our 25th Anniversary - We Thank the Lord for You.

 Secondly, new studies in orality, strongly endorsed by James Dunn and N.T.
 Wright, reveal that the differences and discrepancies in the Gospels are not due to the early Christians modifying and reinventing the traditions of Jesus during the oral period as the form critics assume.
 Rather, it is now patently clear that oral tradition was characteristic of such diversity only in the minor details, not in its central features.
 It is also evident that such diversity in retelling was encouraged to effectively teach and apply the traditions.
 This is precisely what we observe in the Gospels and what we should expect in a document written in a predominantly oral culture.

 Finally, recent studies in memory, especially by Robert McIver, also place the reliability of the eyewitnesses and the oral tradition on a more solid foundation.
 Numerous psychological studies reveal that human memory has a very good capacity to retain and recollect the amount of information the eyewitnesses passed on between the years after Jesus’s ministry and the composition of Mark’s Gospel.
 I can certainly attest to this.
 I can still remember events that I witnessed or experienced 40 years ago.
 I especially remember my appendix bursting and nearly dying from it, as do my parents and siblings.
 We remember this event in my life because it was an extraordinary day in my life.
 But as significant as that personal event was to me and my family, the events, deeds, and teachings of Jesus, were inherently more memorable.
 They were unusual, significant, landmark, and life changing events that would have stuck in people’s memories, especially the disciples’ memory.
-But they were also passed on by a robust oral tradition, that would have reinforced and stabilized the tradition by frequent rehearsal, being told and re-told so on after the events were witnessed and becoming a part of the shared memories of those closest to Jesus who were present all the way up to the writing of the Gospels.
+But they were also passed on by a robust oral tradition, that would have reinforced and stabilized the tradition by frequent rehearsal, being told and re-told so long after the events were witnessed and becoming a part of the shared memories of those closest to Jesus who were present all the way up to the writing of the Gospels.
 The memories of Jesus could not have been passed along carelessly.
 Based on what we now know about the active presence of the eyewitnesses, the robust nature of oral tradition, and the reliability of memory regarding extraordinary events, it is far more likely that what we have in the Gospels is the actual authentic words and deeds of Jesus.
 We have every reason to be confident in the historical reliability of the Gospels.

 -----